What is upcycling?

 In practical terms, upcycling means making something new out of something old, while adding value.
 In other words, we transform a piece that we don't particularly use, giving it a new style or function.
 We give it a second life.

-In France, upcycling is becoming more and more fashionable, and brands and individuals alike are increasingly getting involved, thus participating in a circular fashion.
+In France, upcycling is becoming more and more fashionable, and brands and individuals alike are increasingly adopting it, thus participating in a circular fashion.
 In other words, taking what exists and turning it into something new.
 In this way, upcycling is part of a process of awareness-raising about the way we consume, in particular to fight against fast fashionThe textile industry is one of the most polluting in the world.

-The difference between recycling and upcycling is that in recycling, material is "destroyed" in order to rebuild something.
-Here, the principle is rather to start with an object and revalue it, without spending the energy to reproduce it, as is the case with recycling.
+The difference between recycling and upcycling is that in recycling, the material is "destroyed" in order to rebuild something.
+Here, the principle is to start with an object and revalue it, without spending the energy to reproduce it, as is the case with recycling.

 Where does upcycling come from?